hartwigmedical/hmftools/serve/README.md

 ## Version History and Download Links
 - Upcoming
-  - Various additional checks to ref genome lift-over (such as filtering of events on genes for which strand has flipped)
+  - Various additional checks to ref genome lift-over (such as filtering of events on genes for which strand has flipped).
-  - CKB FLEX filtering framework
+  - CKB FLEX filtering framework has been added.
 - [1.3](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.3)
-  - Support for merging sources that differ in ref genome version (v37 vs v38)
+  - Support for merging sources that differ in ref genome version (v37 vs v38).
-  - Support for generating output for both ref genome version v37 and v38
+  - Support for generating output for both ref genome version v37 and v38.
-  - Driver catalog warnings are disabled for VICC
+  - Driver catalog warnings are disabled for VICC.
   - KnownExons and KnownCodons are sorted more explicitly to make sure files don't change upon identical input.
-  - An index file is generated for KnownHotspots VCF (for both v37 and v38)
+  - An index file is generated for KnownHotspots VCF (for both v37 and v38).
 - [1.2](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.2)
   - Consistently pick a specific transcript for hotspot annotation in case multiple transcripts imply the same hotspot.
   - Extend splice sites from 5 bases to 10 bases beyond exon boundaries.
-  - Add support for evidence for actionable viral presence (starting with EBV and HPV presence)
+  - Add support for evidence for actionable viral presence (starting with EBV and HPV presence).
-  - Add support for evidence of absence of high TMB and MSI
+  - Add support for evidence of absence of high TMB and MSI.
   - Renamed actionable signatures to actionable characteristics.
 - [1.1](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.1)
-  - Ability to switch every resource on/off independently
+  - Ability to switch every resource on/off independently.
-  - More predictable sorting of knowledge to ensure identical output on identical input
+  - More predictable sorting of knowledge to ensure identical output on identical input.
-  - Ability to curate VICC evidence levels in case they are suspicious
+  - Ability to curate VICC evidence levels in case they are suspicious.
 - [1.0](https://github.com/hartwigmedical/hmftools/releases/tag/serve-v1.0)
-  - Initial release
+  - Initial release.